Mark C. Williams, PhD

 PHYS 1211.
 Computational Problem Solving in Physics.
 4 Hours.

-Introduces students to computational problems solving techniques with common computer languages used in the physical sciences.
+Introduces students to computational problem-solving techniques with common computer languages used in the physical sciences.
 Begins with programming basics of data handling, visualization tools, random number generators, functions, and control statements and expands to more advanced topics of interpolation, numeric integration, numeric derivatives, ordinary differential equations, and some Monte Carlo techniques.
-Topics are explored contextually using physical models and problems.
-Prereq. (a) PHYS 1155, PHYS 1165, or PHYS 1175 (any of which may be taken concurrently) and (b) MATH 1342 or MATH 2321 (either of which may be taken concurrently).
+Explores topics contextually using physical models and problems.

 PHYS 1990.
 Elective.
 1-4 Hours.